3-ark/Cognito-AI_Sidekick/docs/USER_GUIDE.md

 *   **AI Not Responding:**
     *   Check your AI model configuration in Cognito's settings.
 Ensure API keys (for cloud services) are correctly entered or that your local model server (if used) is running and accessible.
     *   If using a cloud model, verify your internet connection.
-    *   Try switching to a different AI model, a different persona, or a lower computation level to see if the issue is specific to one setting.
+    *   Try switching to a different AI model, a different persona to see if the issue is specific to one setting.
 *   **Summarization or Page Analysis Issues:**
     *   Some web pages with very complex structures, dynamic content, or paywalls might be challenging for the extension to parse perfectly.
     *   Ensure the page is fully loaded before asking Cognito to summarize or analyze it.
 *   **High Token Usage or Slow Responses:**
-    *   Remember that Medium and High computation levels consume significantly more tokens and time.
-Use them only when necessary for complex tasks.
     *   If using a cloud service, check your usage limits and billing with the AI provider.

 ---